wllacer/dana-cube/README.md

     * I haven't had the chance to adapt/test it against __DB2__ or __MSSQL Server__ ¿Any volunteer?
     * Nor performance, neither security have been, till now, top priority goals. _You've been warned_
     * Legalese is missing in code (copyrights, licence specs, and so on)

-__Update 2017/12/27__  We have a new core based on qt standard models.
-It simplifies a lot programming and has solved a number of perfomance isses with long guides, BUT we keep a pure non-qt core subsystem for those interested __Update 2018/04/13:__.
-The noqt subsystem has been _taken out_ for the time being (too many changes,too few hands to handle)

 Active tasks can be read [here](../docs/todo.md)